 Syrian hamsters: | 28 cm (11 inches) in diameter |

-If your wheel is too small and your hamster attempts to escape, it’s time to upgrade to a larger one.
+If your wheel is too small and the hamster attempts to escape, it’s time to upgrade to a larger one.

 Free Roaming

-Your hamster may be desperate to escape because it wants to get outside and explore.
-There’s no harm in letting your hamster explore the world beyond its cage as long as you supervise it at all times.
+A hamster may be desperate to get outside and explore.
+There’s no harm in letting the hamster explore the world beyond its cage as long as you always supervise it.

 You can let your hamster free roam by blocking access to small spaces.
 If that’s not feasible, get a large playpen and add some hideouts, a wheel, and other things for your pet to play with.

-Optimizing your hamster’s environment can minimize stress, reducing the chances of escape.
+Optimizing a hamster’s environment can minimize stress, reducing the chances of escape.